Leonardo-H/Course-Project-of-Principles-of-Computer-Organization-and-Architecture/Readme.md

 This is the course project of principles of computer organization and architecture, which I took at Beihang University from Sept.
 2016 to Jan.
 2017.

 The goal of this project is to implement a multi cycle CPU(Central Processing Unit) for MIPS instructions set.
-This project is written in Verilog.
+This project was written in Verilog.
 This work completed instruction pipelining and supported for instructions jump, redirection and delay.